manuelkiessling/soundvenirs-web/USECASES.md

 * Website displays the QR code of the uuid of uploaded sound
 * Artist prints QR code, visits target location, pins QR code image at target location
-* Artist uses app to scan QR code, app sends a POST request to `www.soundvenirs.com/api/sounds/:uuid`, with a `location` object that has the lat and long of the current device position
+* Artist uses app to scan QR code, app sends a POST request to `www.soundvenirs.com/api/sounds/:uuid`, with a `location` entity that has the lat and long of the current device position
 * Backend has not yet set a location for the sound with this `uuid` and therefore creates a new `location` entity and sets the location attribute of the sound entity to the `location` entity
 * Backend responds with `true`, which the app interprets as "location has been set, do not retrieve sound"